10m+

 You can hold an IFISA alongside other ISAs, provided the total you invest in one tax year does not exceed £20,000.

-Can I transfer from my others ISAs into my IFISA?
+Can I transfer from my other ISAs into my IFISA?

-Money can be transferred between ISAs without affecting your annual ISA allowance, so you are free to transfer any money that is already held in either a cash or stocks & shares ISA into your IFISA.
+Money can be transferred between ISAs without affecting your annual ISA allowance, so you can transfer any money already held in either a cash or stocks and shares ISA into your IFISA.

 It is important that you don’t withdraw the money and transfer it manually.
 This will count against your ISA allowance for that year, reducing your ability to invest other money in ISAs.